Kingdom of Kandy: Military

-17th–18th Century flintlock Sinhalese Long Gun also known as a "Bondikula".
-The lock is situated to the left side and the bifurcated butt is a characteristic unique to Sinhalese guns.
-The gun has been extensively ornamented with silver and ivory panels carved with floral patterns.

-Exquisite Sinhalese bronze cannon with intricate silver and gold inlay, gifted to King Vijaya Rajasingha in 1745 by Lewuke, the Disawa or Lord of the four Korles district.

 The Kingdom of Kandy did not maintain a large standing army.
 The king maintained a full-time Royal Guard at the palace.
 In the provinces, local garrisons were maintained to guard strategic mountain passes or to suppress rebellions.
 During times of war or military campaign, these would be supplemented with local militia.

 Kandyan forces, throughout their history, relied heavily on the mountainous terrain of the kingdom and primarily engaged in guerrilla-style hit-and-run attacks, ambushes, and quick raids.
 One of the hallmarks of the clashes between the kingdom and its European foes was the inability of either side to take and hold land or to permanently cut off supply routes, with the exception being the Dutch, who managed to do so for an extended period of time in 1762.

 In the 16th and 17th century, the Kandyan kings relied on mercenaries, often Telugu military adventurers.
 With the arrival of the Nayakkars, large numbers of South Indian Tamil soldiers made up the king's personal guard.
 In addition to this, various Europeans were in the king's service during this period (including a master gunner), and large contingents of Malays, who were very highly regarded as fighters.

 As for the armies, each of the local chieftains could call upon a militia that often accompanied them on their journeys around the kingdom.
 The bulk of the Kandyan army consisted of local peasant conscripts – irregulars pressed into service in times of war – who tended to bring with them around twenty days' worth of supplies and functioned in discrete units often out of contact with each other.
 One of the reasons for the Kandyan's inability to hold the land they captured was poor logistical support, as many soldiers had to return to base to replenish their supplies once they ran out.

 By the 1760s bows and arrows had been phased out in favour of firearms.
 Kandyan gunsmiths specialised in manufacturing light flintlocks known as Bondikula with smaller bores than European guns, with their barrels extended for accuracy.
 Larger bondikula guns known as maha thuwakku were used as wall guns, they weighed around 28 kg and were mounted on a tripod where the gunner would rest the butt stock from the chest to the shoulder before firing.
 In addition to field artillery similar to that of Europeans, Kandyans also developed a unique form of light cannon better suited for mountain warfare called the kodithuwakkuwa which consisted of a gun barrel placed on a wooden stock supported by a wooden block or iron forelegs.